Dom Perignon oenotheque 1996

 • P1 is the regular version, aged about eight years on lees.

-• P2 (around 15 years on lees) shows more depth, complexity, and energy.
-The 1996 P2 was released in 2014 as the first of its kind.
+• P2 (about 15 years on lees) shows more depth, complexity, and energy.
+In 2014, the 1996 was released as the first P2.

-The History of Dom Pérignon
+The History of the Creation of Dom Pérignon

-The historical figure Dom Pérignon was important for the development of viticulture in Champagne, but he neither invented nor made Champagne.
-His focus was preventing bottle fermentation, as neither corks nor bottles at the time could withstand the pressure.
+However, he neither invented nor produced Champagne.
+His concern was precisely to prevent bottle fermentation, as neither corks nor bottles of that time could withstand the pressure.